 Although The Alcohol Talk won’t work for every teen, I find it effective in teens who have a communicative relationship with their parents.
 Think of your Dave.
 Would The Alcohol Talk be an effective strategy as an alcohol deterrent?

-On this track, we presented strategies that can help parents get their teens to stop alcohol or drug abuse.
+In this section, we presented strategies that can help parents get their teens to stop alcohol or drug abuse.
 These strategies were: Determining Frequency; Family Meeting; and The Alcohol Talk.

-On the next track, we will discuss techniques to use with teens who are prone to running away.
+In the next section, we will discuss techniques to use with teens who are prone to running away.

 Online Continuing Education QUESTION 12